 - TokenTax is globally accessible.
 No matter your location, you can use it for tax reporting.

-- It provides support for margin trading from Bitmex, Poloniex, and many other platforms.
+- It supports margin trading from Bitmex, Poloniex, and many other platforms.

 - As a trader, TokenTax allows you to import data from your wallet or exchange automatically.